-After the third party test results are received, the documents are compared against the specifications for the product and deemed as pass or fail.
-Any product which fails to meet any specification is subject to further third party testing.
-The product will be rejected if one or more specifications fail the additional testing.
-If the product passes all specifications, then we begin the in-house testing process.
+After the third party test results are received, the documents are compared against the specifications for the material and deemed as pass or fail.
+Any material which fails to meet any specification is subject to further third party testing.
+The material will be rejected if one or more specifications fail the additional testing.
+We will attempt to return the material to our vendor, or if that is not possible we will discard it.
+If the material passes all specifications, then we complete the in-house testing process.

 In addition to third party analysis we conduct in-house analysis with some of the aforementioned techniques as additional confirmation: